dranzerNG2/sample_app/README.md

 Sample App

-This is a sample app to understan R-O-R
+This is a sample app to understand R-O-R
+All hail Micheal Harltz :D